By Christopher Laird Simmons

 The release should be written to reflect the actual news announcement in specifics, which are clearly stated.
 Avoid hyperbole like “the greatest book ever written,” and similar statements.
 Vague or projected content will not interest the receiving media targets (editors, assistant editors, etc.).
 Use good grammar, and strong action words like “will” versus “may” and “does” versus “might.”

-Be aware that most news services that send releases to the media electronically have word length limits (length of the entire release in words, not characters).
+Be aware that some news services that send releases to the media electronically have word length limits (length of the entire release in words, not characters).
 Words are calculated “absolutely” using the word count feature in a word processor, and not the old-fashioned line/character counting method once used for book manuscripts.

 Getting Started